gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## Key Concepts

-Lab 1 introduces two variable types used to greatly simplify and describe in code how [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output) and Event Timers work.
+Lab 1 introduces two variable types used to greatly simplify and describe in code how Peripherals and Event Timers work.

 ### Input and Output Peripherals